 Not everyone is eligible for the National Redress Scheme.
 If the institution where a survivor was abused hasn’t signed up to the scheme voluntarily, it can’t be forced to join.
 As a result, anyone abused in that institution is not eligible.
 You are also not eligible if:

 On the other hand, anyone is eligible to make a damages claim – unless they have already accepted a payment through the Redress Scheme.
-If you have questions about eligibility a lawyer can help you understand your options.

 Because the National Redress Scheme is new, claim processing times aren’t clear.
 In its first year of operation, around 4,000 survivors applied for compensation, but only 215 received payments, though it is hoped this will speed up as the Scheme progresses.
 The Scheme will run for 10 years, and will stop accepting applications on 30 June 2027.